HL7/davinci-deqm/source/pages/vte1.md

 ### Summary MeasureReport
 {:.no_toc}

 Note to Balloters: The Summary MeasureReport is not currently used for program level reporting.
-We are actively seeking input on potential uses for the summary report for VTE or other measures.
+We are actively seeking input on potential uses for the summary report for VTE-1 or other measures.
 {:.note-to-balloters}

-Aggregator pushes the Bundle of supporting resource with VTE-1 Individual MeasureReport Bundle to the end user.
+Aggregator pushes the Bundle of supporting resource with VTE-1 Summary MeasureReport Bundle to the end user.

 Note to Balloters: We are actively seeking input on whether a technical workflow diagram would be of value for this use case {:.note-to-balloters}